-Morbid obesity can have a direct relation to hormonal abnormalities and unusual menstrual cycles.
-In many patients, weight gain can cause hormones to be completely imbalanced and menstrual cycles to be off.
+Morbid obesity can directly relate to hormonal abnormalities and unusual menstrual cycles.
+In many patients, weight gain can cause hormones to be wholly imbalanced and menstrual cycles to be off.

-A study occurring at St. Luke’s-Roosevelt Hospital Center in New York monitored 126 women ranging in ages 18 to 49.
+A study at St. Luke’s-Roosevelt Hospital Center in New York monitored 126 women aged 18 to 49.
 These individuals underwent bariatric surgery to help reduce their excess body weight.
 None of the women in the study were of pre-menopausal age, and none of them were in or near menopause about other symptoms.
-The research shows that weight-loss surgery helps to balance hormones, restores their menstruation, reduces unwanted hair growth, and cures skin problems.
+The research shows that weight-loss surgery helps balance hormones, restores menstruation, reduces unwanted hair growth, and cures skin problems.

 What is Menstrual Disorder?

 When the woman’s body hormones are imbalanced, it causes irregular periods.
 The top 4 common menstrual disorders include,

 - Painful Menstruation

 Anovulation or lack of ovulation occurs when the ovaries do not grow or release an oocyte (egg) during the menstrual bleeding.
 Chronic anovulation causes changes in menstrual periods and infertility.
 The main reason for anovulation is hormonal called Polycystic Ovary Syndrome (PCOS).
 Hypothyroidism (underactive thyroid) can also affect anovulation cycles and fertility.

 Anovulation in obese patients primarily shows up with irregular or missed menstrual patterns.
 The menstrual period dysfunctions may completely resolve after weight loss surgery.